 Sneaker collecting is one thing.
 But sneaker flipping is a world on its own.
 It starts with learning how to cop sneakers for retail on release day and ends with reselling them either on resale platforms or in consignment stores.
-Resale platforms, such as StockX, and the like of it.
+Resale platforms, such as StockX.
 And sneaker consignment stores?
 Well, we’re here to know all about those.
-So, let’s find out what are the consignment stores and discover the best ones.
+So, let’s find out what consignment stores are and discover the best ones.

 So basically, sneaker consignment stores are your way to kick-start your sneaker resell journey.
 However, if you prefer getting work done through the virtual world, we’ve got you covered!
-Click on the button below to learn all about selling and buying sneakers online.
+Click here to learn all about selling sneakers online.

-Sneaker consignment stores are places where you can sell sneakers from your epic sneaker collection other than resale platforms.
+Sneaker consignment stores are places where you can sell sneakers from your epic sneaker collection.
 Sure, you can definitely go for different resale platforms, but these types of stores offer another form of resale.

 – You choose the sneakers that you wanna sell down to the closest consignment store